micaiahhill/gym-membership/README.md

 ### Database Configuration

 By default, this project uses an in-memory H2 SQL database for development.
 We configured the default database settings in `application.properties` file in the backend project.
 Two files load and populate the database, located under the resources folder in the backend.
-There is schema.sql and data.sql, which creates the schema and adds dummy data to the database.
+There is `schema.sql` and `data.sql`, which creates the schema and adds dummy data to the database.
 To create the schema and sample data for your database, you will need to change these files.

 ### Accessing the Application User Interface